vinipsmaker/gsoc2014-boost/README.md

 I intend to discuss this concern further and possibly run a series of benchmarks.
 A custom `KeyEqual` functor will take care of case insensitive keys while discussions about the right container are ongoing.

+**NOTE:** The SG4's uri library also face the problem to define a case-insensitive interface and the chosen solution was to convert them to lower case upon normalization.

 ### The `boost::http::status_code` enum